republik/plattform/src/components/Tabs/docs.md

 - activeChildIndex? (activeChildIndex, 0): Index of the active scroll child dom node.
 - hideArrows? (boolean, false): Hides arrows
 - arrowSize? (number, 28): Set size of the arrows.
-- breakoutPadding?: (number, 0): If the Scroller is in a container with negative horizontal margins, pass those as breakoutPadding to allow for proper padding in full width layouts.
+- innerPadding?: (number, 0): If the Scroller is in a container with negative horizontal margins, pass those as innerPadding to allow for proper padding in full width layouts.

 ### TabButton